boldbi/bold-bi-docs/docs/site-administration/dashboard-settings/enable-or-disable-dashboard-theme.md

 # Using dashboard themes

-This section describes how to enable or disable dashboard theme in the dashboard settings.
+This section explains how to enable or disable the dashboard theme in the dashboard settings.

-You can enable or disable dashboard theme in the dashboard settings and based on this, `Theme` option will be available in the dashboard.
+You can enable or disable the dashboard theme in the settings, which will determine whether the `Theme` option is available in the dashboard.
 By default, theme settings will be enabled.

 ![Theming](/static/assets/site-administration/images/theming.png#width=60%)